mannuscript/micromort/Readme.md

  * Modify the share-metric script to fetch data after 15 & 30 days
  * Integrate more sources of shares/likes to share_metric scripts,
     some heads up: https://gist.github.com/jonathanmoore/2640302
+ * Insert instead of update on every fetch of number of shares, so that we can know the amplification of particular article
+    Plan is not to change the current scheme, article_social_media_share will still holds the number of latest counts.Hence:
+        * Create a new table article_social_media_share_history
+        * On every fetch of number of shares for a url, update the entry in article_social_media_share. if #update > 0 (Thanks to mysql for providing such information :) ), then go and make a new entry in article_social_media_share_history.
+This check is quite crucial as inserting the same entries in article_social_media_share_history will bloat it and will become unmanageable even before we publish a paper :P.
  * Setup the crons :)

 ## License